Goda-vijay-kumar/Escape-Runner-/README.md

-# Escape-Runner-
+# Escaper
-Player escapes from every danger step to save him from death.
+Player escapes from every danger step to save himself from death.